rickycodes/paprbckparadise-reverse-lookup/README.md

 #### Google doesn't like robots

+I mean, there's some [obvious](https://support.google.com/webmasters/answer/182072?hl=en) [exceptions]((http://www.theverge.com/2013/12/14/5209622/google-has-bought-robotics-company-boston-dynamics))...
+But they don't like bots abusing their systems.

-While Google does have a convenient endpoint just _begging_ to be fed sweet image data (`/searchbyimage?image_url=`), if you hit it enough times you'll get this lovely message:
+So, while Google does have a convenient endpoint just _begging_ to be fed sweet image data (`/searchbyimage?image_url=`), if you hit it enough times you'll get this lovely message:

 <img alt='CAPTCHA' src='http://i.imgur.com/gsIm2eI.png' style='border: 1px solid #e3e3e3;' />